murraycutforth/PhD-1D-ghostfluidmethod/readme.md

 ## Visualising the results

 Some examples of the output are available in the results folder.
 This currently contains:
-* Single fluid results from all five of Toro's test cases using Godunov's method over a range of difference resolutions
+* Single fluid results from all five of Toro's test cases using Godunov's method over a range of different resolutions

 ## Citations